-Write a program that takes a random walk on NxN array.
+Write a program that takes a random walk on NxN grid.
 The walker should do the following:

 - Start at the position 5, 5